 If you are looking for a cat that wants to be your best friend, the Ragdoll is absolutely the right cat for you!
 This is a cat that will never want to leave your side — or your lap.
 They will delight you with tricks or make you laugh when you catch them lounging like a person on the sofa.

 With stunning blue eyes and luxurious fur, the Ragdoll is a beautiful cat with a strange history.
-Despite their odd start, the Ragdoll is now one of the most popular breeds in the United States, delighting families everywhere with their beauty and uniquely cuddly nature!
+Despite their odd start, in comparison to other felines, the Ragdoll is now one of the most popular breeds in the United States, delighting families everywhere with their beauty and uniquely cuddly nature!